Students come into my guitar class with varied backgrounds

 1. Finger the left hand only

-2. Strum the right hand only, while muting the strings with the left hand.
+2. Strum the right hand only, while muting the strings with

 3. Finger pick the right hand only